-Litchfield, Damien, Ball, Linden J., Donovan, Tim, Manning, David J. and Crawford, Trever
+Litchfield, Damien, Ball, Linden, Donovan, Tim, Manning, David J. and Crawford, Trever

 Viewing another person’s eye movements improves identification of pulmonary nodules in chest x-ray inspection.

 Journal of Experimental Psychology: Applied, , 16

 Double reading of chest x-rays is often used to ensure that fewer abnormalities are missed, but very little is known about how the search behavior of others affects observer performance.
 A series of experiments investigated whether radiographers benefit from knowing where another person looked for pulmonary nodules, and whether the expertise of the model providing the search behavior was a contributing factor.
 Experiment 1 compared the diagnostic performance of novice and experienced radiographers examining chest x-rays and found that both groups performed better when shown the search behavior of either a novice radiographer or an expert radiologist.
 Experiment 2 established that benefits in performance only arose when the eye movements shown were related to the search for nodules; however, only the novices' diagnostic performance consistently improved when shown the expert's search behavior.
 Experiment 3 reexamined the contribution of task, image, and the expertise of the model underlying this benefit.
 Consistent with Experiment 1, novice radiographers were better at identifying nodules when shown either a naïve's search behavior or an expert radiologist's search behavior, but they demonstrated no improvement when shown a naïve model not searching for nodules.
 Our results suggest that although the benefits of this form of attentional guidance may be short-lived, novices can scaffold their decisions based on the search behavior of others.

 |Additional Information:||This article may not exactly replicate the final version published in the APA journal.
 It is not the copy of record.|

 |Uncontrolled Keywords (separate with ;):||eyes; movement;|